Singapore can no longer rely on 'working' global trading system to fit into, unlike in past crises: SM Lee

 Addressing the impact of the United States' sweeping tariffs, Mr Lee said that uncertainty is high and over the next five to 10 years, Singapore faces "a less friendly world".

-"I hope that Singaporeans understand what is happening, what is at stake, and what we must do together to secure our future," he told union leaders at the National Trades Union Congress (NTUC) Centre.
+"I hope that Singaporeans understand what is happening, what is at stake, and what we must do together to secure our future," he said in a speech at the National Trades Union Congress (NTUC) Centre before a closed-door dialogue with close to 500 union leaders.

+Mr Lee noted such dialogues with union leaders were held regularly, particularly after Budget announcements.

 Earlier on Monday, Singapore downgraded its growth forecast for 2025 from 1 per cent to 3 per cent, to 0 per cent to 2 per cent, citing the impact of the tariffs.